-Given current trends, buying real estate has never been more affordable, and new homes on the lake are no exception.
-Lake home buying, however, does have its share of special considerations, and it’s important to go through them in order to make the best choice in buying your own property.
+Lake home buying, however, does have its share of special considerations, and it’s important to consider these to make the best choice when you purchase.
 Here are just a few things to consider before making a purchase.

 Proximity is also important even if the property is intended to be your vacation home.
 Most experts recommend that a vacation home should be one to two hours away from your primary home, so that your use of the vacation home isn’t discourage by an onerous drive.